hornsp/Client_Server_Dropbox/README.txt

 Error Handling:
 * Basic error messages are implemented.
 Further improvements could include more informative feedback for a better user experience.

+Bugs:
+* When downloading a file for a second time, download fails with the following message:
+"Download failed: UPLOAD SUCCESS"
+* Attempting to download a after that message works as designed.